Xiaoyan-Li/Xiaoyan-Li.github.io/_pages/research.md

 1️⃣ 🧩 Theory-Driven Line — Category Theory for Next-Generation Dynamic System Modeling
 </p>

-We ask how mathematics can serve as a language for modeling change.
+We ask how mathematics can serve as a language for modeling change, and how it can reveal the hidden structures of dynamic models.
 This line reconstructs the mathematical foundations of dynamic modeling using applied category theory and translates these insights into open-source computational tools that make model composition transparent and rigorous.

 <p class="h5 fw-bold text-secondary mt-3 mb-2">a.
 Theoretical frameworks</p>

-We develop a category-theoretic foundation that unifies diverse modeling methodologies—System Dynamics (SD), Agent-Based Modeling (ABM), and Discrete-Event Simulation (DES)—under a shared semantic structure.
-By representing feedback, flow, and state transitions as composable morphisms, we can reason about how models interact and evolve.
+We apply category-theoretic methodologies to a range of dynamic modeling paradigms—including
+System Dynamics (SD), Agent-Based Modeling (ABM), Discrete-Event Simulation (DES), and Bayesian machine learning–based data-driven dynamic models — to construct modular, composable, and structure-preserving frameworks for next-generation dynamic modeling.

 This theoretical groundwork enables interoperability and structure-preserving transformations across paradigms, paving the way for a new generation of modular, mathematically sound modeling environments.